 So when they opened up a new restaurant in Sutton Coldfield in March 2018, I was very happy to accept their invitation to pay a visit to the new venue.
 This is the fifth Bodega Cantina, joining Birmingham, Worcester, Derby and Leicester.

-It’s about a 10 minute walk from Sutton Coldfield train station to Birmingham Road, and the rain was falling steadily as Mark and I walked through the town.
+It’s about a 10 minute walk from Sutton Coldfield train station to Birmingham Road, and the rain was falling steadily as I walked through the town.

 But the cold, grey April weather was forgotten from the moment we entered the bright and colourful restaurant!